anhtu/Tu-Ng-blog/_posts/2016-07-15-damn-it-tensorflow.md

 comments: true
 ---

-Damn it, `Tensorflow`!
-Why Google spent efforts to develop yet another deep learning library?
-Another library I have to learn!
+Why Google is spending efforts to develop yet another deep learning library?
+One more library I have to learn, d*mn it!

 That was my thought on first encounter with [Tensorflow](https://www.tensorflow.org/)...
 It hasn't changed a bit since recently.
 I got to develop a few machine learning algorithms and what I did was, as usual, coding it by hand from scratch.
-You might think how laborous it is since we got to deal with the very small detail, but it is fun, and more than that I own it.
-However, one of the very painful bit in the process was to code up the gradient of the loss function.
+You might think how laborous it is since we got to deal with the very small detail...
+But it is fun!
+More than that I feel like I actually own it.
+Yet, one of the very painful bit in the process was to code up the gradient of the loss function.
 Long and error-prone.
 I got stuck for a few hours debugging it.

 Then I remember tensorflow actually has a feature to automatically compute your gradient (Aha!), which I already used in my Variational Autoencoder project.
 I decided to give it a try and it works brillantly.
 Now, I know why tensorflow is not another deep learning library but so much more than that, it aims to be a numerical computation library.
 This is a goal for tensorflow and I feel that it's still pretty far from it, although it's making progress.
 Compared to `numpy`, tensorflow is lacking a lot of array manipulation such as [indexing and slicing](https://github.com/tensorflow/tensorflow/issues/206), people need to resolve to work-arounds.
-For instance, a very simple code for SVM loss in numpy like the following, would be very painful to translate to tensorflow, note that the code is vectorized and uses a lot of [array indexing](https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html)
+For instance, a very simple piece of code for SVM loss in numpy like the following, would be very painful to translate to tensorflow.
+Note that the code is vectorized and uses a lot of [array indexing](https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html)

 {% highlight python %}
 def svm_loss(X, W, y):